robertbraeutigam/scan/README.md

 Bytes:
 * 18 (1 Byte): This is the frame for single-frame application messages, since our message will fit in 64K.
 Also, we assume that no other logical connections are present, thus we don't have to include the sender or receiver address.
-* 21 (1 Byte): The number of bytes following.
+* 05 (1 Byte): The number of bytes following.
 * 02 (1 Byte): Indicate that his is the "Data" package presumably as a response to an earlier "Stream Data" request by the initiator.
 * 00 (1 Byte): Identifies the "Data Packet" this Light defined in the "Options" response.
 * 00 (1 Byte): Identifies the data element in the packet.
 * 01 (1 Byte): Length of data follows.
 * 00 (1 Byte): Enum value of 0, indicating "off"
 * MIC (16 Bytes): Message integrity code.
 Makes sure the message has not been tampered with.

-Total number of bytes prior to MIC: 7.
+We assume the default Noise Protocol.